List of VIA chipsets: Hardware bugs

-The KT133 chipset corrupted disk subsystems; specifically, the 686B Southbridge had issues with Creative's SBLive! sound cards.
+The KT133 chipset could corrupt disk transfers; specifically, the 686B Southbridge had issues with Creative's SBLive! sound cards.
 A BIOS update was released by VIA to fix this issue; however, it is not known if all motherboards with 686Bs had their BIOSes updated.
 The KT266 contains a hardware bug which can cause system instability when using the AGP slot at the 4× speed.